If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 For example, consider the following nested loop, which is designed

-to process a 2-D list called grid
+to process a 2-D list called grid:

 for r in range(len(grid)): for c in range(len(grid[0]): print('r =', r, ' and c =', c) # the rest of the loop goes here

-Note that we’ve added a print
+Note that we’ve added a print statement inside the loop to print

-the values of the loop variables r
+the values of the loop variables r and c.
+Print statements like

 this one can point you in the direction of what’s wrong with your code.